eslint/eslint/docs/rules/new-cap.md

 When `true`, rule checks if all uppercase-started functions are called only with `new` operator.

+### newIsCapExceptions

+Array of lowercase function names that are permitted to be used with the `new` operator.
+If provided, it must be an `Array`.

+### capIsNewExceptions

+Array of uppercase-starting function names that are permitted to be used without the `new` operator.
+If provided, it must be an `Array`.
+If not provided, `capIsNewExceptions` defaults to the following:
+ - `Object`
+ - `Function`
+ - `Number`
+ - `String`
+ - `Boolean`
+ - `Date`
+ - `Array`
+ - `Symbol`
+ - `RegExp`

 ## When Not To Use It

-If you have conventions that don't require an uppercase letter for constructors, turn this rule off.
+If you have conventions that don't require an uppercase letter for constructors, or don't require capitalized functions be only used as constructors, turn this rule off.